antony-jr/MakeAppImageTorrent/README.md

 shared between the local computers which will be hundred times faster than downloading it from the internet.

+# Building

+To build this you need libtorrent-rasterbar and pthreads.
+Also you should have minimal python3 installed with requests for generating the trackers list.

 # How to use